chiefofbrief/social_media/video/TikTok_Financial_News_Prompt.md

 ### Approach

 * Entertaining first, educational second.
-Think "wait, WHAT?" not "here's today's market recap."
 * Conversational and direct—talk to the viewer like a friend who happens to understand markets.
 * Use specific numbers (dollar amounts, percentages, dates)—they add credibility and punch.
 * Push boundaries.
 We're not CNBC.
 We're the friend who texts you "dude, did you see this?"